 |Melanie Neeland||Early life immune biomarkers of childhood allergy|

 |Mihiri Silva||Understanding the origins and impact of dental health: a life course approach|

 |Cindy Pham||Prenatal oxidant exposures, oxidative stress and the integration of mitochondriomics in childhood neurodevelopment|

 |Heidi Renner||Identifying and reducing inequities in educational pathways through socially inclusive community practices|

 |Nur Sabrina Idrose||The effects of pollen exposure on lung function and airway inflammation in children and adults, and potential modifiers of these associations|

 Did you know?

-LifeCourse cohorts make meaningful impact by informing policy and practices across Australia.
+LifeCourse cohorts make meaningful impact by informing policy and practice across Australia.

-LifeCourse encourages and facilitates collaborations across cohorts and between focus areas.
+LifeCourse encourages and facilitates collaborations across cohorts and disciplinary boundaries.